Allied invasion of Sicily: Battles for Etna positions

 For six days, the Germans and Italians conducted a costly defence; during the battle, they launched 24 counter-attacks and many small local ones.
-By 7 August, Colonel George Smith's U.S. 18th Infantry Regiment, of the 9th Division, had captured Mount Pellegrino, which overlooked the Troina defences, allowing accurate direction of Allied artillery.
-The defenders' left flank was also becoming exposed as the adjacent Hermann Göring Division was pushed back by British XXX Corps and they were ordered to withdraw that night in phases to the defensive positions of the Tortorici Line.
+By 7 August, the U.S. 18th Infantry Regiment, of the 9th Division, had captured Mount Pellegrino, which overlooked the Troina defences, allowing accurate direction of Allied artillery.
+The defenders' left flank was also becoming exposed as the adjacent Hermann Göring Division was pushed back by the British XXX Corps and they were ordered to withdraw that night in phases to the defensive positions of the Tortorici Line.
 Elements of the 29th Panzergrenadier Division and 26th Infantry Division "Assietta" were also proving difficult to dislodge on the coast at Santa Agata and San Fratello.
 Patton sent a small amphibious force behind the defences, which led to the fall of Santa Agata on 8 August after holding out for six days.

 On 3 August, XIII Corps exploited the disorganisation caused by the threat to Adrano and resumed their advance on Catania, and by 5 August the town was in their hands.
 Adrano fell to the 78th Division on the night of 6 August, while on the right, the 51st (Highland) Division took Biancavilla, 2 mi southeast of Adrano.
 After the fall of Adrano, the 1st Canadian Division was withdrawn into Army Reserve.
 On 8 August, the 78th Division, moving north from Adrano, took Bronte, and the 9th Division, advancing from Troina, took Cesaro, valuable positions on the New Hube Line.
 Both divisions converged on Randazzo, on the north-west slopes of Etna.
 Randazzo fell on 13 August and 78th Division was taken into reserve.
 As the Allied advance continued, the front line shortened.
 On 10 August, Montgomery decided to withdraw XIII Corps HQ and the British 5th Infantry Division, now commanded by Major General Gerard Bucknall (replacing Major General Berney-Ficklin, who returned to England), to allow them to prepare for the landings on mainland Italy.
 On the northern coast, the U.S. 3rd Division continued to meet strong resistance and difficulties created by extensive demolition of the road.
 Two more end-run amphibious attacks, and the rebuilding efforts of the engineers, kept the advance moving.
 Although Kesselring had already decided to evacuate, the Axis forces continued their delaying tactics, assisted by the favorable defensive terrain of the Messina Peninsula.
 Finally, on the night of 16 August, the leading elements of 3rd Division entered Messina.